Waterfall Project Management Methodology: Principles and Practices

 - Source code for all components.

 In this phase, the developed product undergoes rigorous evaluation to identify and fix defects or bugs.
+This phase also verifies that deliverables meet requirements.
 Since testing happens after implementation, any defects found at this stage can be expensive to fix.
 Thorough testing is critical for ensuring product quality and reliability.
 Read: Different Software Testing Types.

 Key Activities: